MidSpike/iris-utilities/README.md

 ### 3.b Running without Docker (Not Recommended)

-Running without Docker is not supported and may not work.
+Running without Docker is considered as unsupported.

 ---